reactivemarkets/desktop/docs/config/README.md

 desktop --file application.yaml
 ```

-Configuration can be loaded dynamically, locally from a from or from a url:
+Configuration can be loaded dynamically, locally from a file or from a url:

 ```bash
 desktop -f https://raw.githubusercontent.com/desktop-examples/config/master/examples/single-window.yaml